adhearsion/adhearsion-website/docs/source/getting-started/asterisk.md

 ## Configuring Adhearsion for Asterisk

-As always the full list of configuration options can be viewed, along with a description and their default values, by typing "rake config:show" in your application directory.
+As always the full list of configuration options can be viewed, along with a description and their default values, by typing <code>rake config:show</code> in your application directory.
 There are a few configuration options that are particularly important:

-* config.punchblock.platform must be set to :asterisk
+* config.punchblock.platform must be set to <code>:asterisk</code>
 * config.punchblock.username must be set to your AMI username (eg. "myuser")
 * config.punchblock.password must be set to the password recorded in manager.conf (eg. "mypassword")
 * If you are using any text-to-speech or speech recognition engine, you must set config.punchblock.media_engine appropriately.
-Common values for use with Asterisk are :unimrcp or :swift.
+Common values for use with Asterisk are <code>:unimrcp</code> or <code>:swift</code>.

 Note that as described in our [Deployment Best Practices](/docs/best-practices/deployment), we recommend NOT storing the AMI username and password in the config/adhearsion.rb file.
-Instead these should be stored in environment variables (notably: AHN_PUNCHBLOCK_USERNAME and AHN_PUNCHBLOCK_PASSWORD) that are loaded by the process prior to launching.
+Instead these should be stored in environment variables (notably: <code>AHN_PUNCHBLOCK_USERNAME</code> and <code>AHN_PUNCHBLOCK_PASSWORD</code>) that are loaded by the process prior to launching.

 ## Getting Help